Leon Garfield: Life

-In 1970 Garfield's work started to move in new directions with The God Beneath the Sea, a re-telling of numerous Greek myths in one narrative, co-authored with Edward Blishen and illustrated by Charles Keeping.
-It won the annual Carnegie Medal for the best British children's book.
+Garfield started to move in new directions with The God Beneath the Sea (1970), a re-telling of numerous Greek myths in one narrative, co-authored with Edward Blishen and illustrated by Charles Keeping.
+It won the annual Carnegie Medal for best British children's book.
 Garfield, Blishen, and Keeping collaborated again on a sequel, The Golden Shadow (1973).
 The Drummer Boy (1970) was another adventure story, but concerned more with a central moral problem, and apparently aimed at somewhat older readers, a trend continued in The Prisoners of September (1975), republished in 1989 by Lions Tracks under the title Revolution!, The Pleasure Garden (1976) and The Confidence Man (1978).
 The Strange Affair of Adelaide Harris (1972) is a black comedy in which two boys decide to test the plausibility of the tale of Romulus and Remus, using the baby sister of one of the boys.
 Most notable at the time was a series of linked long short stories about apprentices, published separately between 1976 and 1978, and then as a collection, The Apprentices.
 The more adult-themed books of the mid-1970s met with a mixed reception and Garfield returned to the model of his earlier books with John Diamond, which won a Whitbread Award in 1980, and The December Rose (1986).
-In 1980 he also wrote an ending for The Mystery of Edwin Drood, unfinished at the death in 1870 of Dickens, an author who had a major influence on Garfield's own style.
+In 1980 he also wrote an ending for The Mystery of Edwin Drood, unfinished at Dickens's death in 1870.

 Garfield was elected a fellow of the Royal Society of Literature in 1985.
 On 2 June 1996 he died of cancer at the Whittington Hospital, where he had once worked.